Fire | A fire from a microwave oven destroyed an apartment in Kallio, Helsinki

 Helsinki A fire broke out in an apartment on Helsinginkatu in Kallio the night before Thursday.

-Firefighter on duty Vesa Paatelma says the fire started in the microwave.
-The fire completely engulfed the apartment, and the apartment's occupant has been hospitalized.
+Firefighter on duty Vesa Paatelma said the fire started in the microwave.
+The fire completely engulfed the apartment, and the apartment's occupant was hospitalized.

 There were several units of the rescue service.

-People have been evacuated from several apartments because of the smoke.
 The smoke spread widely to the stairwell and through it to several apartments.

-– The fire has been extinguished, but there is ventilation going on.
-There has also been minor water damage at the site.
-Several residents have been checked by the emergency services, says Vesa Paatelma.
+According to the rescue service, extensive smoke damage was caused to several apartments and the stairwell.

+Due to the widespread smoke, people also had to leave the apartments on the neighboring stairs, according to the rescue service.
+After ventilation, most were able to return to their homes during the night, but a few residents had to go to temporary accommodation due to smoke damage.

+“Hopefully, during this day, the apartments will be ventilated and cleaned in such a condition that people can return to their homes,” said the fire marshal on duty Timo Ustinov to STT at six in the morning.

 #Fire #fire #microwave #oven #destroyed #apartment #Kallio #Helsinki